HCL-TECH-SOFTWARE/dx-compose-doc/docs/deploy_dx/manage/enable_cc.md

 Access the HCL Content Composer component by navigating to **Practitioner Studio > Web Content > Content**.

-You can also use the following sample URL: <!--Please check if this description is correct.>
+You can also use the following sample URL: <!--Please check if this description is correct.-->

 ```
 https://your-portal.net/wps/myportal/Practitioner/Web Content/Content Library